be99inner/dotfile/README.md

 I use zsh for my usage.

-NOTE: on oh-my-zsh when you add new plugin on your configuration.
+**NOTE**: on oh-my-zsh when you add new plugin on your configuration.
 You need to remove `.zcompdump*` on your home directory.